Oxtail Stew

 Stews are one meal I never get tired of, especially when the weather cools down.
 However, I don’t always have the time (or patience) for fussy recipes that require multiple pans and steps.
 That’s why I make this one-pot oxtail stew.
 It has all the deep, slow-cooked flavor of a traditional braise, but it comes together in a single pot with minimal effort.

-The oxtail becomes fall-off-the-bone tender as it simmers in a rich, collagen-packed gravy, while carrots, celery, and herbs melt into the sauce to build incredible flavor.
-After testing this recipe in the slow cooker, Instant Pot, and on the stovetop, I can confidently say that this version is hearty, healthy, and family-approved.
+The oxtail becomes fall-off-the-bone tender as it simmers in a rich, collagen-packed gravy, while carrots, celery, and herbs melt into the sauce, building incredible flavor.
+After testing this recipe in the slow cooker, Instant Pot, and on the stovetop, I can confidently say that this version is hearty, healthy, and fussy partner-approved (seriously).
 It’s the kind of comfort food I rely on to turn a chilly evening into a cozy, nourishing meal.

 What readers are saying